-Although a “stoner movie” suggests low brow fare thanks to the chances that both the plot is rudimentary, and those that are watching are as high as the on-screen heroes, not all weed movies are created equally.
+Although a "stoner movie" suggests low brow fare – thanks to the chances that the plot is rudimentary and those that are watching are as high as their on-screen heroes – not all weed movies are created equally.
 In fact, some have been elevated to high art and have Rotten Tomatoes ratings that outpace work by actors and directors who have Academy Award statuettes on their mantles.

 But what makes a good stoner flick?
 In this writer's humble opinion, it actually has to include smoking - eliminating a classic duo like Bill and Ted where their "hobby" is merely suggested, and plots that would make someone high bust a gut, or question their own existences like The Truman Show, but does't actually speak to the counterculture.

 Even certifiable "classics" which have gained cult status in the genre - like Half Baked and Up in Smoke - have dreadful reviews (sitting at 29 percent and 41 percent) which suggests it's hard to make weed the backbone of a plot.

 Thus, the sweet spot seems to be a stoner movie where characters exist as real and eccentric entities, rather than stereotypes, where the usage of marijuana is a regular part of those character's worlds.

 In honor of 4/20, here are the best reviewed stoner movies you can watch right now...after you order a pizza...and struggle to remember your parents' Netflix code.